ijdoe/camsur-bmad/docs/07-project-management/rdg-proposal-for-camsur.md

 ## 7. A Partnership for a Resilient Camarines Sur

-RDG Digital Consulting, in strategic partnership with Getaka Labs, is more than a vendor; we are a dedicated partner in achieving the province's public safety goals.
+RDG Digital Consulting is more than a vendor; we are a dedicated partner in achieving the province's public safety goals.
 We are committed to providing a world-class solution and the long-term support required to ensure its success.

 By investing in Project LINGKOD, the Provincial Government of Camarines Sur will not only protect its citizens but also establish itself as a national leader in innovative, effective disaster management.